Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 What is the time frame for a cohabitation agreement to be signed?

-With six professionals involved in the process the time frame to set up the BFA is about 3 to 6 months.
-However, the shortest time period we have done one is 4 working days.
+With six professionals involved in the process, the time frame to set up the BFA is about 3 to 6 months.
+However, the shortest period we have done one is 4 working days.
 Over half of all BFAs never get signed because the process drags out for so long, or one of the parties loses interest in the proceeding.
 There is a 90% chance the BFA will never get signed if the process is taking longer than 6 months.

 Is it better to get the BFA signed before I get married?